-2. Prize Money.
+2. Prize Money

-- A. Prize money is any money added either by an international sponsor, local sponsor, or the host association.
+- a.
+Prize money is any money added either by an international sponsor, local sponsor, or the host association.
 All prize money may be distributed as determined by either the sponsor or the host association, but only in whole dollar amounts.
-Prize money can be awarded daily or for the combined days placing. - B. Host association advertises minimum prize money from international sponsor(s) to be paid.
-If the international sponsor does not specify, the host association will determine how the international sponsor's prize money will be distributed (e.g. All-Around Cowboy, Cowgirl, and runners-up; buckle winners in certain events, etc.). - C. Host association will publish minimum amount of added prize money prior to the open date of registration for their rodeo.
+Prize money can be awarded daily or for the combined days placing. - b.
+Host association advertises minimum prize money from international sponsor(s) to be paid.
+If the international sponsor does not specify, the host association will determine how the international sponsor's prize money will be distributed (e.g. All-Around Cowboy, Cowgirl, and runners-up; buckle winners in certain events, etc.).